airbytehq/airbyte/docs/integrations/destinations/tidb.md

 # TiDB

 [TiDB](https://github.com/pingcap/tidb) (/’taɪdiːbi:/, "Ti" stands for Titanium) is an open-source, distributed, NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
-It is TiDB compatible and features horizontal scalability, strong consistency, and high availability.
+It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.
 Now, everyone can take a free dev trial on [TiDB Cloud](https://en.pingcap.com/tidb-cloud/).

 This page guides you through the process of setting up the TiDB destination connector.